cvalentine99/cyberether-v1.2/FIXES_APPLIED.md

 ```
 Branch: main
-Your branch is ahead of 'origin/main' by 3 commits (4 after documentation commit).
+Your branch is ahead of 'origin/main' by 4 commits.
-Working tree: clean (33 files staged for documentation commit)
+Working tree: clean
 ```

 ---